 How Figure’s mortgage refinancing process differs

 While the in-person appraisal process is standard and required by all lenders to complete a mortgage refinance, the other parts of the Figure process are much quicker and easier than a traditional lender.
 First of all, there is no paperwork.
 You apply for our mortgage refinance online , and you can be done with the application in minutes.
-Secondly, instead of waiting an average of 39 days, you can see your refinancing application close in as few as 10 days.
+Secondly, instead of waiting an average of 39 days, you can see your refinancing application close in days.
 Finally, we have a dedicated support team to help walk you through the process and answer any questions you have.

 Our refinancing process is simple, clear, and streamlined.
 If you want to learn more, head over to our mortgage refinancing information page.